cdap-guides/cdap-kafka-ingest-guide/README.md

 }
 ```

-The `KafkaConsumerFlowlet` subclasses from the `Kafka08ConsumerFlowlet` that is
-available in the `cdap-kafka-pack` library:
+The `KafkaConsumerFlowlet` subclasses from the `Kafka08ConsumerFlowlet` available in the `cdap-kafka-pack` library:

 ```java
 public class KafkaConsumerFlowlet extends Kafka08ConsumerFlowlet<byte[], String> {